ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 ### Create and run a job

-Jobs are a set of dbt commands that you want to run on a schedule.
+Jobs are a set of dbt commands that  we want to run on a schedule.
 For example, dbt build.

-As the jaffle_shop business gains more customers, and those customers create more orders, you will see more records added to your source data.
-Because you materialized the customers model as a table, you'll need to periodically rebuild your table to ensure that the data stays up-to-date.
-This update will happen when you run a job.
+As the jaffle_shop business gains more customers, and those customers create more orders,  we will see more records added to our source data.
+Because  we materialized the customers model as a table,  we'll need to periodically rebuild our table to ensure that the data stays up-to-date.
+This update will happen when  we run a job.

-- After creating your deployment environment, you should be directed to the page for a new environment.
+- After creating our deployment environment,  we should be directed to the page for a new environment.
 If not, select Deploy in the upper left, then click Jobs.

   ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/87ba82c3-986d-41f4-be47-f58562bb1179)

-- Click Create one and provide a name, for example, "Production run", and link to the Environment you just created.
+- Click Create one and provide a name, for example, "Production run", and link to the Environment  we just created.
 - Scroll down to the Execution Settings section.
-- Under Commands, add this command as part of your job if you don't see it: dbt build
+- Under Commands, add this command as part of our job if  we don't see it: dbt build
-- Select the Generate docs on run checkbox to automatically generate updated project docs each time your job runs.
+- Select the Generate docs on run checkbox to automatically generate updated project docs each time our job runs.
-- For this exercise, do not set a schedule for your project to run — while your organization's project should run regularly, there's no need to run this example project on a schedule.
+- For this exercise, do not set a schedule for our project to run — while our organization's project should run regularly, there's no need to run this example project on a schedule.
 Scheduling a job is sometimes referred to as deploying a project.
-- Select Save, then click Run now to run your job.
+- Select Save, then click Run now to run our job.

   ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/f2abf315-5393-451b-baa3-ef2a0676c25f)